conarwelsh/nettuts-laravel4-and-backbone/README.md

 For this tutorial, we are going to be building a single page app using Laravel 4 and Backbone.js.
 Both frameworks make it very easy to use a template engine other than their respective default, so we are going to use Mustache, which is an engine that is common to both.
 By using the same templating language on both sides of our application, we will be able to share our views betweem them, saving us from having to repeat our work multiple times.

-Our Backbone app will be powered by a Laravel 4 JSON API which we will develop.
+Our Backbone app will be powered by a Laravel 4 JSON API which we will develop together.
 Laravel 4 comes with some new features that make the development of this API very easy.
-I will show you a few tricks along the way to allow you to stay a bit more organized in your development.
+I will show you a few tricks along the way to allow you to stay a bit more organized.

-All of our dependencies will be managed by Package Managers, there will be no manual downloading and updating of libraries for this application!
+All of our dependencies will be managed by Package Managers, there will be no manual downloading or updating of libraries for this application!
 In addition, I will be showing you how to leverage a little extra power from some of our dependencies.

 For this project we will be using: